Nacho369/printf/README.md

 #### Task 2.
 With a face like mine, I do better in print
 Handle the following custome conversion specifiers:
 - `b`: the unsigned int argument is converted to `binary`

+#### Task 3.
+What one has not experienced, one will never understand in print
+Handle the following conversion specifiers:
+- `u`
+- `o`
+- `x`
+- `X`
+- You don't have to handle the flag characters
+- You don't have to handle field width
+- You don't have to handle precision
+- You don't have to handle the length modifiers

+#### Task 4.